Tank Inspection Services

 We own, operate and maintain our own AST inspection equipment.
 This saves our clients time and money because we can mobilize quickly and pass on the cost savings generated by not outsourcing equipment.

 Tank Inspection Robots (Underwater Remote Operated Vehicles)

-Robotic inspection is performed using an unmanned remote operated vehicle (ROV) in an AST full of water.
+Robotic inspection is performed using an unmanned remotely operated vehicle (ROV) in an AST full of water.
 It is typically performed in potable water tank inspections and fire water tank inspections.
-The ROV can identify tank imperfections and other issues that may require the tank be drained for repairs and further review.
+The ROV can identify tank imperfections and other issues that may require the tank to be drained for repairs and further review.